zcattacz/alasql_wiki/how-to-release.md

 > npm run release
 ```
 '
-go(){
+do(){

-##The following is a checklist for the team to remember the steps.
-Please update where you see a better way...
+#Please update the following checklist where you see a better way...

 #### # Get latest version of master and develop
     run "Make sure you have the last version of both master and develop" "git checkout master && git pull && git checkout develop && git pull"